electronicvisions/brainscales2-demos/fp_calibration.rst

 Before we continue our investigations of analog neurons, we need to characterize the readout chain used for the neurons' signals.
 Since HICANN-X has digital communication interfaces, the analog voltage recordings of a neuron need to be digitized on chip.

-Characterizing the analog-to-digital-converter (ADC) means applying a known voltage externally and recording the value returned by the ADC.
+Characterizing the analog-to-digital-converter (:term:`ADC`) means applying a known voltage externally and recording the value returned by the :term:`ADC`.
 Later, we will reverse this relation in order to convert measured data back to SI units.

 In the following, we define a function which applies an external voltage and returns samples from the MADC.
 Your task is to sweep the external voltage and analyze the returned reads.
 Plot the characteristic and perform a linear fit to a suitable range.
 You will use the parameters of your fit in the following notebooks.